lucanovello/starter-express-prisma-jwt/docs/DEVELOPMENT.md

 # Development Setup Guide

-Complete guide for setting up the local development environment I use for this personal starter (feel free to fork and adapt).
+Complete guide for setting up the local development environment for this starter template.

 ## Prerequisites

-- **Node.js**: 20.19.0 (specified in `.nvmrc`)
+- **Node.js**: 20.19.0 (specified in `.nvmrc` and used by the Dockerfile)
 - **Docker**: For running Postgres and Redis locally
 - **Git**: For version control